 The following funders support similar work to Edge Fund, although tend to fund more formally set up groups (eg constituted or registered charity) and work that is considered ‘charitable’ (eg many would not support politically motivated/ campaign groups but may support campaigns of registered charities).

 Listing here is not an endorsement from Edge Fund, please be sure to research these funds before applying.
+If you know of more resources to share, or something here is out of date, please let us know!

 AB Charitable Trust